Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-There were about 149,900 jobs for Highway Maintenance Worker in 2016 (in the United States).
+In the United States, there were 149,900 jobs for Highway Maintenance Worker in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Highway Maintenance Worker by 2026.
-Due to new job openings and attrition, there will be an average of 16,500 job openings in this field each year.
+There will be an estimated 16,500 positions for Highway Maintenance Worker per year.

 undefined